Hammed-Hassan/Insurance_Data_Analysis/README.md

 #
 ### ✅Data Tranformation & Manipulation
 ### Data Cleaning with Power Query
-- Handling Missing Values: Removing and replacing null and blank data.
+- I handled missing values by removing and replacing all the null and blank data.
-- Data Type Correction: Ensuring all columns have the correct format (e.g., text, date, number) and the first row in some cases and promoted as the headers.
+- I corrected the data types to ensure all columns were in the right format, and I set the first row as the column headers.
-- Renaming and Structuring: Renaming columns for clarity and using merges or splits to organize data
+- I renamed columns for clarity and restructured the data using merges and splits to organize it.
+- My changes were also documentated so anyone can see the changes of my work.
 ### Measures (DAX)
 Dynamic measures were created with DAX to perform aggregations for key business metrics.
 These calculations respond to filters and slicers in the report.
 Few measures are shown below